smraisul03/simplePainter/README.md

 # simplePainter

-A simplistic painting application designed in Python.
+A simplistic painting application with functionalities designed in Python.